 This Student Affairs Employee Spotlight is an initiative to find out more about the talented breadth of people working in Student Affairs at Evergreen.
 Colleagues were selected at random and are offered a variety of questions to which they respond.
-Learn more about Jessica Liuzzi who works in Financial Aid.
+Learn more about Kiana Donahue who works in Student Employment.

 Q. What is your educational background?